Information for parents and supporters

 Sign up for our newsletter

 At key times throughout the academic year we send an email newsletter to our students' parents and supporters.
-Below is an example of one of the 2018/2019 newsletters:

 The information in this newsletter is general, and is based on a September starter's typical journey.
 The purpose of it is to help you support your student to be successful at UWE Bristol by giving you an insight into what they might currently be experiencing.